 Power BI Embedded isn't a bad tool.
 It's just designed for a different use case than what most B2B SaaS companies actually need.
-When you're building customer-facing analytics for a multi-tenant product, the assumptions Microsoft made about internal BI start causing friction fast.
+When you're building analytics for your customers, on your own stack or on a customer-facing analytics product, for a multi-tenant product, the assumptions Microsoft made about internal BI start causing friction fast.

 The initial pitch sounds compelling: "Embed Power BI dashboards into your application."
 What's not immediately clear is how that embedding actually works, what it costs at scale, or how much Azure expertise your team will need.